 As you can see DNS is a critical component that should be handled with extreme care.
 I understand mistakes happen, but this is not the first time it has happened.
 How can we make sure this never happens?
 Double, triple, etc check the DNS change before you apply or commit.
 Easier said than done, but you just need to take ownership.
 No excuses.
 But what do I know, I am just another cog in the machine.

-I volunteered for a Cybersecurity event called SiberX: Operation Defend the North (Vancouver).
+I volunteered for a cybersecurity event called SiberX: Operation Defend the North (Vancouver).
 This conference is new to me in a sense that it isn't the typical technical/hacking conference.
 The conference is a tabletop exercise.
 In my previous job when I was a IT Security Analyst, I participated in a tabletop exercise.
 So, a tabletop exercise wasn't new to me.

 My role as a volunteer I was part of the command centre, which I oversee the tabletop exercise that was broadcast live on the internet and I also oversee the chat room.
 It was quite a unique experience for me.
 I enjoyed it.
 I would volunteer again for the next one.